-And after that, that person continue to ride it as nothing is happening.
+And after that, that person continue to ride if as nothing is wrong.
 So, what happens after a while is this comment…

-“And now is dead!
-It is garbage, I knew that I shouldn’t buy it in the first place!”
+“And now it is dead!
+It is garbage, I knew that I shouldn’t have bought it in the first place!”

-“I bought this hoping that there is no requirement for maintaining at all.
-That commercial has told that maintaining is not necessary”
+“I bought this hoping that there would be no requirement to maintain it at all.
+That commercial told that maintenance wasn’t necessary”

-“In spite of the fact that there were some indications that something is wrong I kept riding because I didn’t give a damn.
-And now I regret…”
+“In spite of the fact that there were some indications that something was wrong, I kept riding because I didn’t give a damn.
+And now I regret it…”

-Regular maintenance is something that is generalized.
-What does that mean actually?
+A word "regular" maintenance is something debatable.
+What does that actually mean?

-For example, when you say I regularly run and brush my teeth.
-That means that you are brushing your teeth 3 times a day and that you are running 3 times a week.
+For example, when you say I run regularly and brush my teeth.
+That means that you are brushing your teeth three times a day and that you are running three times a week.
 Right?
 It could be something like that…

-And notice this word maintaining.
+And notice the word maintaining.
 That could be tricky to define as well.
 So, I will try to clear your sun visor.

-Some tips, notes and some pieces of advice as well.
-Something you can’t make a mistake with.
+Some e-scooter safety tips, notes and some pieces of advice as well.
+These are things you can’t make a mistake with.